 In some cases, it may also need to be proven that the named defendant is the owner of the dog.

-Why Hire an Attorney After a Dog Bite?
+Why Hire a New Haven Dog Bite Injury Attorney After a Dog Bite?

-Hiring an attorney might not be at the top of your priority list after a dog bite attack.
+Hiring a New Haven dog bite injury attorney might not be at the top of your priority list after a dog bite attack.
 However, during this stressful time, a lawyer can help you determine if you are owed compensation and how to go about obtaining it.
 Dog bites are typically covered under the dog owner’s homeowner insurance policy.
 Going up against an insurer on your own can end up leaving you with many unpaid medical bills and uncompensated lost income.
 With legal help, you are maximizing your chances of obtaining the financial recovery you need.

 Contact Us Today